-One of the goals I set myself for the year ahead (you can read all my 2019 goals and plans here) was to continue with a morning routine; A series of tasks I do each day before I start working.
+Over the last few years, I’ve changed my habits and started to develop new ones.
+All for the purpose of helping me achieve my dreams and to craft a life on my terms.
+One of those habits was adopting a morning routine.
 The difference it makes to my day in terms of wellbeing, creativity and productivity is huge.
 Which is why I’m so keen to keep on top of it.
 Here’s exactly how I execute the best morning routine for me.

-It just didn’t feel like a healthy start to the day.
-So I started a morning routine.
+This was not a healthy start to the day.
+So to get out of the habit, I started a morning routine.

 Having a morning routine is just a way to set your intentions for the day.
 To put yourself in the best state of mind possible and to stop the habit of being driven by social media.
 The benefits I saw were instant.
-I really feel like it had a part to play in my success career-wise over the last year.
+I really feel like it had a part to play in my success as a blogger and with growing Love Her Wild.

 #1 Move the body